 What kind of images are selling well right now?
 Is there a particular subject that is in demand?
 Keeping up with industry trends will help you stay ahead of the game and maximize your earnings.

 But an even better idea is to watch out for social media trends and what's happening in the news.
 Remember when teenagers eating tide pods was all over the media?
 This is a typical "trend" that newspapers want to write about, and they'll go to stock sites first to illustrate their articles.
-Sure, there was probably some pictures of tide pods already when it happened, but my bet is that there weren't many, as it is a pretty boring everyday object.
+Sure, there probably was a few pictures of tide pods already when it happened, but my bet is that there weren't many, as it's a pretty boring everyday object.
 This is an example of a trend you could quickly whip up a picture and upload to Shutterstock or another stock site.

 2. Do keyword research

 When people are searching for images, they often use specific keywords.
 If your images are tagged with the right keywords, they are more likely to show up in search results and be purchased.
-Try to find keywords where the competition is low.
+Try to find keywords where the competition is low, by that I mean that you get few hits on images.

 3. Niches are always a good thing